Currently, there are 7 functions associated with the sample

 square = FALSE, # hexagonal tessellation

-location = "random", # random sample within tessellation
+location = "random", # randomly sample within tessellation

 #> Geometry type: POINT